CLizCorcoran/Giphy-Search/readme.md

 Selecting a trending search simply uses that string as input into Giphy's generic Search endpoint.

 ### Favorites
-Favorites allow the user to see all of the gifs that have been favorited.
+Favorites allow the user to see all the gifs that have been favorited.
 It should be noted that this information is not persisted after the web page is closed.

 ## Technologies Used